gdelataillade/alarm/README.md

 | Do not disturb| Still rings but notification is silenced.
 | Sleep mode    | Still rings but notification is silenced.
 | While playing other media| The alarm sound plays along with the media sound.
 | App killed    | Doesn't ring.
-Only iOS notif shows.
+Only iOS notification shows.

 ## Feature request